mariam1br/MoodMingle1/README.md

 ## Features

 - **Accounts:** Create an account, login, or use as a guest
-- **Discover:** Add interests by typing in the search bar and pressing Enter
+- **Discover:** Add personalized interests by typing in the search bar and pressing Enter, or from the suggestions below.
 - **Recommendations:** Get personalized activity suggestions with a single click
 - **Profile:** View and manage your profile info, saved activities, and interests
 - **Activities:** Save, remove, or share activities with friends (copies to clipboard)